 We’ve also faced high electricity bills this winter, so we’ve just ordered a programmable thermostat called “the Nest” and hope that this will help shave off our hefty power bill.
 We’ll keep you posted on how well this works out.

-None of this stuff in particular is going to make us rich, but the long term affects – say over 10 years – should have a substantial impact on our bottom line.
+None of this stuff, in particular, is going to make us rich, but the long term effects – say over 10 years – should have a substantial impact on our bottom line.
 For example if we keep this up we should have the following:

 1. Our $80,000 second mortgage paid off.
 I used bankrate.com’s mortgage calculator and it looks like if we continue with our second mortgage pay off rate, we should have the thing completely paid off in ten years.
 This would be over $80,000 in equity.